Skip to content

 Andy Mort, a sound artist, songwriter and slow coach, is the creator of this membership community for sensitive souls and gentle rebels.

-4. HSP Men’s Group
+4. HSP Men’s Group – Online Meeting with William Allen

-5. The Sensitive & Strong Community Cafe
+5. The Sensitive & Strong Community Café by Cheri Gregory

-And the group’s main purpose is to help HSP Christian women reduce overwhelm.
+This HSP community hopes to help HSP Christian women reduce overwhelm.

-6. HSPs Psychology & Support Community Meetup
+6. HSPs Psychology & Support Community Meetup – Hosted by Cindy Gale

-Cindy Gale is passionate about creating a true community for Highly Sensitive People (HSPs) as defined by the research of Dr. Elaine N. Aron.
+Cindy Gale is passionate about creating a true community for Highly Sensitive People (HSPs), as defined by the research of Dr. Elaine N. Aron.

-7. HSP Support Circle
+7. HSP Resilience Circle with Melissa Noel Renzi

 Imagine a community of people who have all been called too sensitive that come together to share and learn while genuinely affirming one another.

-8. HSP Support Groups on Facebook
+9 -17.
+HSP Support Groups on Facebook

 1. Elaine Aron and High Sensitivity

-To join this group, you need to answer three questions to help the moderators get to know you more.
-The group is by members of the International Consultants on High Sensitivity (ICHS) – a professional group of HSPs from different countries who are well-versed in the scientific research of SPS.
+The group is by members of the International Consultants on High Sensitivity (ICHS) – a professional group of HSPs from different countries who are well-versed in the scientific research of the trait.

 2. Highly Sensitive People

 With over 50K members (as of the time of writing this), this group for HSPs started in 2008 and is active today.

 The Facebook group approaches discussions about Sensory Processing Sensitivity (SPS) as defined by Dr. Elaine Aron.

-And before you join, the group recommends reading her book: The Highly Sensitive Person.
+And before joining, the group recommends reading her book, The Highly Sensitive Person.

 3. Highly Sensitive Refuge